lgwarlick/CloudFormation/README.md

 # CloudFormation
-Collection of AWS CloudFormation templates
+Collection of AWS CloudFormation templates to serve as practice and reference for various designs

 ### Project 1
 Very simplistic